Appointments

 NEPTS provides transport for treatment for patients.
 It is only for patients who have a medical reason for not being able to travel by another method.
 Patient Transport has eligibility criteria.
 This is to ensure that resources are available to those who need the service most.
 For more information on this service click on this link NEPTS

-GPAH is a service run in conjunction with other local surgeries.
+Extended Access appointments are run in conjunction with other local surgeries.
 It is for GP and nurse appointments for Selsey patients.
 Appointments are now available during the evening and at weekends .
-The surgeries run at various locations in our area called GP Access Hubs (GPAH).
+The clinics and face to face at various locations in our area.

 GP and nurse appointments are available up to 8pm on weekdays and also during the day on a Saturday.